 "The self-assessment tool is a really good barometer for employers to check how they are progressing with their whistleblowing arrangements.
 We are planning to use it as part of a review of our current approach to whistleblowing.
 I also think that this will be a great tool to include in the report for the next staff survey, linked to the local whistleblowing questions we include."
 Barry Mortimer, Senior HR Advisor, Calderdale & Huddersfield Foundation Trust

 "This resource will be a valuable aid for staff and managers where there are concerns that affect patient safety.
 Staff raising concerns should be supported at all times."
 Lorraine Wright, Communities of Excellence, Digital Expert NHS England

 Draw the line, raising concerns: together we can make a difference logo

-The logo is the face of our campaign.
+The logo is the face of the campaign.
 Use it in your communications and any local planned activity to help raise the profile of raising concerns.

 Manager's guide to raising (whistleblowing) concerns

 Our manager's guide for raising (whistleblowing) concerns provides clarity on the role of a manager when a concern is raised, tips for handling concerns positively, the benefits of effective staff engagement and signposts where to go for further support.

 NHS Employers has a suite of existing resources to support employers with raising concerns.
 Visit our dedicated tools and resources section where you will find a model process flowchart, downloadable posters, guidance and shared learning examples.
 Other useful resources can be found by visiting our Improving staff experience section.